 When you install the Publishing Service module, the Publishing Service Administrator role is created.
 This role has full access to the Publishing Service features, including the full republish functionality on the Publishing Dashboard.

 The Sitecore Client Publishing and the Sitecore Client Advanced Publishing roles do not grant access to the full republish functionality.

-To avoid security permissions conflicts, you must ensure that users that must be able to perform a full republish are members of the Publishing Service Administrator role.
+To avoid security permission conflicts, ensure that users that must be able to perform a full republish are members of the Publishing Service Administrator role and not members of the Sitecore Client Publishing or Sitecore Client Advanced Publishing roles.